 While each swatting incident is a cowardly, despicable act, few have been as upsetting as the recent incident involving the Seattle-based Fred Hutchinson Cancer Center and its patients.

-With that information in hand, cyber criminals contacted at least 300 people and told them that if they did not pay $50 to have their information removed from dark information lists, they would call 911 and report an incident at their home.
+With that information in hand, cyber criminals contacted at least 300 people and told them if they did not pay $50 to have their information removed from dark information lists, they would call 911 and report an incident at their home.

-Obviously, those responsible for cyber security in healthcare are battening down the proverbial hatches to prevent further incidents of this kind.
+Obviously, those responsible for cybersecurity in healthcare are battening down the proverbial hatches to prevent further incidents of this kind.

 In an incident from November 2020, 22-year-old Yanni Ouahione, upset that he’d been banned from playing Rainbow Six: Siege more than 80 times, called in a hoax at Ubisoft’s Montreal headquarters.